DhanashriSaner/Weather-Analysis-and-Visualization-/README.md

 <h1>Weather Analysis and Visualization</h1>
 <h2>Introduction</h2>

-The project is based on live weather data taken form website using web scraping.
 Weather analysis and visualization is the application of science and technology to predict the state of the atmosphere for a given location.
 Everyone is affected adversely by natural calamities such as storm, cyclones etc.
 <br>